mwiater/agon/README.md

 # agon

+Note: This is a personal project.
+I will do my best to keep the main branch functional and up to date with the time I have available.

 `agon` is a terminal-first companion for interacting with large language models that expose the Ollama API.
 It helps you browse available hosts, launch an immersive chat session, and keep model inventories aligned across machines, whether you are experimenting locally or coordinating a distributed cluster.

 ## Feature Highlights